turingschool/module_5/flower_exercise_2.0.md

     * How could you use your top Virtue Class to guide your job search?

 ### Review: What is the Flower Exercise?
 The Flower Exercise is meant to help you discover your top priorities and most important guiding principles for your immediate job search and your overall career.

+#### Why are we doing this again?
+When we first did the Flower Exercise, it was tailored to help you think about your experiences prior to Turing and how they connect to your new career.
+This new **Junior Developer Flower Exercise** is meant to *build* on the previous exercise while making more explicit connections to what you've been studying and how you've honed your interests and niches within the tech industry.
+You've changed after completing Turing's program, and your job search should reflect that.

-Use this to help you **focus** your job search so that you can follow a clear path rather than meander through your search.
+Use this new Flower to help you **focus** your job search so that you can follow a clear path rather than meander through your search.

-The process for narrowing these pieces down is to follow these three steps:
+The process for completing the Junior Developer Flower Exercise is to follow these three steps:
 1. Brainstorm -- *you did this in your session prework*
 2. Synthesize
 3. Prioritize

-In order to synthesize and make sense of the information that came up for you, please review the worksheets you worked on prior to today's session.
+In order to synthesize and make sense of the information that came up for you, please review the worksheets you worked on prior to today's session for 3 minutes -- reread what you wrote so that it's fresh in your mind.

 #### Small Group Discussion: Synthesis
 In your small groups, share the answers to these questions: